Basement Waterproofing in Greater St. Louis

 Many areas of your basement are susceptible to leaks, from moisture seeping in through your basement floor, to leaking basement windows.

-Woods Basement Systems, Inc. offers free consultations to asses any leakage in your home, and professional basement waterproofing in Illinois & Missouri, including Springfield, St. Louis, St. Charles and all surrounding areas.
+Woods Basement Systems, Inc. offers free consultations to assess any leakage in your home, and professional basement waterproofing in Illinois & Missouri, including Springfield, St. Louis, St. Charles and all surrounding areas.

 Woods Basement Systems, Inc. has identified several common points for water to enter your home: